 This Unit is about audio.
 It involves learning a little about audio production and making some audio media.

-Listen to some experts on audio storytelling describe a bit of how radio is effective, beginning with Ira Glass, host of This American Life, a radio show and podcast which produces new shows throughout the year and which you can listen to here.
+Listen to examples of audio storytelling to think about how radio is effective, beginning with This American Life, a radio show and podcast which consists of new shows throughout the year and which you can listen to here.

 You may have heard of Serial, which debuted in October 2014, a 12 part nonfiction podcast that tells the story of a murder that took place in 1999 in Baltimore, Maryland.
 You can listen to all 12 episodes here and it is highly recommended listening.
 It is the fastest podcast to reach 5 million downloads at Apples’ iTunes store.